-- To strengthen the capacity of women, youths, and people from marginalized groups (indigenous, socially excluded) through training, seminar and workshops;
+- To strengthen the capacity of women, youths, and people from marginalized groups (indigenous, socially excluded) in climate change resilience, water-induced disaster risk reduction and management;

 - To reduce impacts of climate change and environment degradation through water resources management-focused integrated watershed development;